By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Discuss three triggers regarding borderline personality disorder and self-conscious affect.

 -Explain three active responses in borderline personality disorder.

 -Explain three assessments of emotional response to borderline personality disorder.

 -Explain the most common trap for therapists with a borderline client.

 -Explain why some psychiatrists refuse to see borderline patients.

--Explain the three clusters that provide a framework for deciding on the appropriateness of couple therapy and the approach to utilize.
+-Name the three clusters that provide a framework for deciding on the appropriateness of couple therapy and the approach to utilize.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 Psychology CEUs, Counselor CEUs, Social Worker CEUs, MFT CEUs